DataDog/integrations-core/windows_service/README.md

 services:
   - trigger_start: false

-# Matches all services with an automatic startup type and has a trigger
+# Matches all services with an automatic startup type and excludes services with triggers
 services:
   - startup_type: automatic
     trigger_start: false